avlss/Python-Flash-web-development/README.md

 # Python-Flash-web-development
 This is a web development done using Python flask module for creating a site for posting blogs.
 First create the project folder and name it say Python-flask-web-development.
 Inside this folder place the main.py and config.json files.
+In the config.json file add the email id and password for enabling the email services.
+You can customise project according to your requirement.
 Now follow the steps below and create 2 subfolders named templates, static and paste the appropriates files as described below.

 #All the html files uploaded should be placed in the templates folder .
 These files are the client side software.